mukkino/itch-batch-downloader/README.md

 ## honorable mention

-This script was originally based https://github.com/K3VRAL/Itch.io-Bundle-Downloader but there is no code from it left.
+This script was originally based on https://github.com/shakeyourbunny/itch-downloader with some modifications